 Red, White, and Blue (and More…)

 Not quite your colour or style?
-If you have a slightly different colour in mind, with basic photo editing skills/tools, you can tweak the tints to customise your own special tags.
+This is one design of several freebies available here on the blog.
+If you’re looking for something a little different, you can sniff around in our archives for more fun freebies or dig through our pet tags and labels for treat tags and more.
 You can also check out our massive collection of coloured paw print tag and label freebies.
 These text-free mix-and-match labels are shared in a whole rainbow of different colours.
 There is also a plain black option, which is great for printing on a coloured paper, if you prefer.

-You can print homemade tags on coloured paper instead of using coloured ink, or create extra special layered tags by gluing printed labels to a coloured or textured backing.
+Feeling crafty?
+You can create extra special layered tags by gluing printed labels to a coloured or textured backing.
 This can be a great alternative for materials that are difficult to print, like a metallic, glittery, or textured paper.
 It’s also a good option for strong patterns that would be distracting on the main body of the tag.
-Scrapbook paper is a great source for fancy firm backings.
+Scrapbook paper and recycled greeting cares are great options for fancy firm backings.